Formulas and Examples to Calculate Interest on Savings

 Calculate with a Spreadsheet

-To calculate your interest earnings with a spreadsheet, us a future value calculation.
+To calculate your interest earnings with a spreadsheet, use a future value calculation.
 Microsoft Excel and Google Sheets (among others) use the code “FV” for this formula.

-The spreadsheet link at the top of this article is already filled out for you.
+The spreadsheet link at the top of this article is already filled out for you with the 5% example.
 You can download that template and change the numbers for your own needs.

-To make your own spreadsheet, start by entering the following in any cell to figure your earnings using simple interest:
+To make a spreadsheet from scratch, start by entering the following in any cell to figure your earnings using simple interest:

 The expression above uses the simple interest example from earlier.
 It shows simple interest (not compound interest) because there is only one compounding period.